kubernetes-retired/kubefed/docs/environments/kind.md

 ./scripts/delete-clusters.sh
 ```

-The NUM_CLUSTERS is 2 by default.
+The `NUM_CLUSTERS` is `2` by default.
 Set that variable before invoking the script
-if you'd like to change the default.
+if you'd like to change the default:

 ```bash
 NUM_CLUSTERS=<num> ./scripts/delete-clusters.sh